 Jesus is Both Human and Divine

-Jesus revealed his humanity over and over during his 33 years on earth.
-He was human when weariness overtook him and he fell asleep in the boat as the disciples feared the coming storm.
-He was human when he attended a wedding and shared in the joy of the happy couple.
-He was very human when Roman soldiers captured him and dragged him to the cross and hung him there.
+Jesus revealed His humanity over and over during his years on earth.
+He was human when weariness overtook Him and He fell asleep in the boat as the disciples feared the coming storm.
+He was human when He attended a wedding and shared in the joy of the happy couple.
+He was human when Roman soldiers captured Him and hung Him on a cross.

-But Jesus demonstrated his full divinity when he was awakened in the boat by faithless comrades and he simply spoke a word to calm the wind and the waves.
-He proved his divine nature when he turned common water into special wine at the wedding and he proved irrefutably that he was God when he refused to call 10,000 angels to his assistance as he gave himself to die on the cross.
-His followers knew they were looking at more than a man when they looked upon the resurrected body of Jesus Christ.
+Jesus demonstrated his full divinity when He spoke a word to calm the wind and the waves.
+He proved his divine nature when He turned water into wine at the wedding.
+He proved He was God when he refused to call angels to his assistance as He was dying on the cross.
+His followers knew they were looking at more than a man when they looked upon His resurrected body.

-Unfortunately, those who have no understanding of the true purpose and nature of Christ wallow in a mucky swamp of confusion regarding the reason a God would become a human.
-Could not his willingness to become human be likened to one of us choosing to become a slug or a roach?
-The descent from God to man was deep and steep but Christ was motivated by a depth of love that only God can experience.
-The fact that we will never in all of eternity understand it only widens the gulf between our own humanity and his divinity.
+Why would God become a human?
+The descent from God to man was steep, but Christ was motivated by a depth of love that only God can experience.
+The fact that we will never understand it only widens the gulf between our own humanity and His divinity.